Main Floor:607 sq. ft

 Outdoor Spaces:Front Porch, Upper Porch, Master Suite Porch, Lower Patio

 Other:Lower Dining and Family Room Open to above

 Home Style:Craftsman, Cottage, Mountain

 Lot Style:Sloping Lot, Lake Lot, Mountain Lot

-Cheaha Mountain Cottage is a small craftsman style cottage house plan that will work great at the lake or in the mountains.
+Cheaha Mountain Cottage is a small 3 bedroom craftsman cottage house plan with porches that will work great at the lake or in the mountains.
 The exterior is constructed of Craftsman details and a mixture of rustic materials to create a cottage look and feel from the outside.
-Vaulted rooms throughout the house create an open feel and provide great views from within the home.
-Spacious Porches on multiple sides of the house allow you to take in the scenery and enjoy the views of your lot with friends and family.
+Vaulted rooms throughout the house plan create an open feel and provide great views from within the home.
+Spacious Porches on multiple sides of the floor plan allow you to take in the scenery and enjoy the views of your lot with friends and family.
 When you enter the house your first view is of a two story rear wall covered with mirrors and a loft overlooking the family room below.

 Each set of plans includes: